 $params array variable gets pushed to the database.
 Below you can see how the variables are pushed to the database.

-https://upcoming.reservationdiary.eu/Entry/ and appends it with the API-key that is registered in your ReDi Restaurant Reservation plugin.
-When visiting this url, it shows all the made reservations for a specific time period.
+https://upcoming.reservationdiary.eu/Entry/ and appends it with the API key that is registered in your ReDi Restaurant Reservation plugin.
+When visiting this URL, it shows all the made reservations for a specific period.